SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/ssh.md

 established:

 ```
-The authenticity of host 'edison.nersc.gov' can't be established.
+The authenticity of host 'cori.nersc.gov' can't be established.
 RSA key fingerprint is <omitted>
 Are you sure you want to continue connecting (yes/no)?
 ```